rlucioni/blog/content/about/_index.md

 ---

 <p class="noprint">
   I'm a senior engineering manager in Boston, Massachusetts.
 I'm interested in product development and data visualization.
-I like <a href="https://github.com/rlucioni/recipes">cooking</a> and playing <a href="https://github.com/rlucioni/courtbot">squash</a>.
+I like <a href="https://github.com/rlucioni/recipes">cooking</a> and playing squash.
 </p>

 <p class="noprint">